Bipartite graphs with five eigenvalues and pseudo designs: Pseudo -designs

-or is obtained by omitting one block either from the unique $(7,\,4,\,2)$-design or the unique $(7,\,3,\,1)$-design. \end{itemize} \end{thm}
+or is obtained by omitting one block either from the unique symmetric $(7,\,4,\,2)$-design or the unique symmetric $(7,\,3,\,1)$-design. \end{itemize} \end{thm}

 \begin{proof}{ (i) First, let $\D$ be nonprimary.
 This is the case only if $\la=1$ and so $k=2$, $v=4$.
-By Theorem~\ref{noprim}, $\D$ is obtained from a $(3,\,1,\,0)$-design by the technique described in Theorem~\ref{noprim}.
-Applying this technique, it turns out that $\D$ is either $(3,\,1,\,0)$-design with a point added to all of its blocks or $(3,\,2,\,1)$-design with an extra isolated point.
+By Theorem~\ref{noprim}, $\D$ is obtained from a symmetric $(3,\,1,\,0)$-design by the technique described in Theorem~\ref{noprim}.
+Applying this technique, it turns out that $\D$ is either the symmetric $(3,\,1,\,0)$-design with a point added to all of its blocks or the symmetric $(3,\,2,\,1)$-design with an extra isolated point.
 Now, let $\D$ be primary.
 In view of Theorem~\ref{prim}, $\D$ is obtained by `pasting' two $\B(b_i=v-1,\, v_i,\, r_i,\, k_i,\, \la_i)$ with $r_i=\la_i+1$.
 Keeping the notations of Theorem~\ref{prim}, we must have $f=1$.
-Thus $M$ is either the vector $\bf0$ or $\bf1$ and by Lemma~\ref{bibd}, $N$ is the incidence matrix of either $(v-1,\,1,\,0)$-design or $(v-1,\, v-2,\, v-3)$-design.
+Thus $M$ is either the vector $\bf0$ or $\bf1$ and by Lemma~\ref{bibd}, $N$ is the incidence matrix of either symmetric $(v-1,\,1,\,0)$-design or symmetric $(v-1,\, v-2,\, v-3)$-design.